CS126SP20/final-project-DAQIANN/DEVELOPMENT.md

 ####4/23/2020
    * Continued writing the game_engine header file.
-   * Created the game_engine cpp file.
+   * Created the game_engine cpp file and began filling it in.
+   * Created player_sprite header and cpp file.